-KZC 5.10.xxx Driving Aisle
+KZC 5.10.xxx Parking Aisle

-The area within a parking area providing direct access to a parking space, as designated in Plates 1 through 4 of Chapter 180 KZC.
+The area within a parking area (single loaded or double loaded) providing direct access to a parking space.

-KZC 105.60.1 - The minimum dimensions for driving aisles, parking spaces, and parking areas are displayed in plates in Chapter 180 KZC.
+KZC 105.60.1 - The minimum dimensions for parking aisles, parking spaces, and parking areas are displayed in plates in Chapter 180 KZC.
 These plates apply to parking for all uses except detached dwelling units.
 Columns may encroach a maximum of six (6) inches into the specified minimum dimensions for parking stall width provided:

-KZC 105.60.2 - This section establishes the dimensional standards for driveways within parking areas that do not provide direct access to a parking space.
-Driveways within a parking area that which are not driving aisles within a parking area providing direct access to a parking space shall be a minimum width of 2024 feet.
+KZC 105.60.2 - Driveways which are not driving aisles not within a parking area or structure shall be a minimum width of 20 feet.
+Driveways within a parking area or structure shall be a minimum width of 24 feet.
 This standard may be reduced if the City's Transportation Engineer determines that there are no conflicts due to sight obstructions, location, traffic volumes, or other circulation factors.
+Driveways shall also comply with Public Works Pre-Approved Plans.

-3. Pitched roof standards - Various sections of the KZC and KMC shown below.
+Pitched roof standards - Various sections of the KZC and KMC shown below.

-On May 7, 2019 the City Council adopted amendments to Floor Area Ratio (FAR) regulations in KZC 115.42.
-The amendments included the addition of a "Designbased FAR Bonus," which provides an optional criterion that requires roof forms consist of ridgelines peaked at the center of the structure with a minimum pitch of 4 feet vertical to 12 feet horizontal.
-A similar criterion exists elsewhere in various sections of the KZC and KMC where FAR may be increased based on design criteria.
-The phrasing of these sections differs slightly from each other and from the newly adopted language in KZC 115.42, while requiring the same design principle and intending to achieve the same outcome when increasing FAR.
-These revisions will simply amend the phrasing in the sections identified below to match the language adopted as part of the recent FAR code amendments.
-This is a consistency update and makes no substantive edit to the language already adopted for FAR bonuses.
-Proposed Code Amendments a.
+After a rigorous drafting effort and review with Planning Commission in 2018 and 2019, City Council adopted amendments to Floor Area Ratio (FAR) regulations in KZC 115.42.
+The amendments included the addition of a "Design-based FAR Bonus," which provides an optional criterion that requires roof forms consist of ridgelines peaked at the center of the structure with a minimum pitch of 4 feet vertical to 12 feet horizontal.
+This criterion was based on existing principles in the KZC and KMC that work to achieve a specific architectural form desired in the City.

+The criterion existing prior to the recently adopted design-based incentive applies to a variety of small lot scenarios identified in the KZC and KMC where FAR may be increased based on the same design criteria.
+The phrasing of the pitched roof criterion in these sections differs slightly from each other and from the newly adopted language in KZC 115.42, while requiring the same design principle and intending to achieve the same outcome when increasing FAR.
+These proposed revisions will simply amend the phrasing in the sections identified below to be consistent with the recently adopted pitched roof design criteria, which was written with more clarity.
+These proposed amendments will bring all FAR-related design criteria into consistency with one another.

+a.
 KZC 15.30.DD-3 (relating to Attached Dwelling Units in the PLA 3C zone):